Newnan Dog Bite Lawyer

 Why You Need an Attorney

 No matter the circumstances surrounding your dog bite incident, an experienced Coweta County personal injury lawyer can help.
-It is likely that the dog owner will have insurance, and the insurance company will be trying to limit its liability for your injuries.
+It is likely that the dog owner will have insurance, and the insurance company will try to limit its liability for your injuries.
 Insurance companies have teams of lawyers on their side – it is important to have your own legal representation to help level the playing field.

 Diseases Caused by Dog Bites